Human Capital Contracts: A Path Forward

 But firms adapt to changing demand.
 After the 2008 recession, investors and students began to realize that market volatility could be detrimental for individuals drowning in student loans.
 Since 2009, aggregate student loan debt has more than doubled to a staggering amount of $1.41 trillion dollars.

 Determined to give students leverage in an evolving debt landscape, groups like Stride Funding, Blair, and even Purdue University have stepped up as leaders in the ISA industry.
 Stride CEO Tess Michaels “saw two main problems in the education market: 1) the risks are misaligned, where students pay schools up front and hope outcomes are good, and 2) there aren’t standardized ways to measure outcomes relative to expenses.”
 Income Share Agreements are inherently not predatory.
 They are guided by the premise that the better you perform, the better ISA providers fare.
-Loans are faceless; ISAs could never be.
-As such, ISAs offer flexibility that loans simply can’t through the fixed income percentage solution.
+Traditional loans are faceless; ISAs could never be.
+As such, ISAs offer flexibility that traditional fixed repayment installment loans simply can’t through the fixed income percentage solution.
 3% of your income during this current pandemic is likely very different from 3% of your income during the bull market just a few months ago, but both could be your payments for an ISA.
 If you lose your job, have a kid, or just decide to take some time off, ISAs have your back.

 This is not to say that ISAs don’t have their critics.
 For those with high-paying post-grad jobs, individuals may pay more than they would have for a traditional loan due to their high income.
 That said, through an in-depth analysis of a student’s current situation, ISA groups are able to lower their payment percentage to accommodate those students.